gradle/gradle-talks/talks/real-world-dep-mgt/src/slides/03-versions.md

 * dependency reports
 * validating dependencies via resolve result api

+## Listing conflicts

+* using the resolve result api to show all conflicts

 ## Imposing consistent versions

 * some libraries are designed to be used together